 - the price of your current energy procurement contracts

 - wholesale spot price information published on the Australian Energy Market Operator website and similar information published on the Western Australian Independent Market Operator website for the Western Australian electricity and gas markets.

-- electricity futures contract price information published on the d-cypha Trade and ASX websites under Energy & Environment.
+- electricity futures contract price information published on the ASX website.

 Industry Case Study – Amcor – Using data in procurement decisions